-- Mr. Jones would be entitled to accelerated vesting of the time-based MEP Options upon a change in control (as defined in the 2017 Incentive Plan), subject to his continued employment as of such date. - Mr. Jones would be entitled to accelerated vesting of a prorated portion of the time-based MEP Options if, prior to a change in control, he is terminated by us without cause, due to his death, serious illness or disability or due to his resignation for good reason.
-If there is a change in control during the

-90 days following such termination, then he would be entitled to accelerated vesting of his entire time-based MEP Options.
+- · Ms. Windham would be entitled to accelerated vesting of her time-based MEP Options upon a change in control - Ms. Windham would be entitled to accelerated vesting of a prorated portion of the respective time-based MEP Options if, prior to a change in control, Ms. Windham is terminated by us without cause, or due to the Ms. Windham's death, serious illness or disability.
+If there is a change in control during the 90 days following any such termination, then Ms. Windham would be entitled to accelerated vesting of the entire time-based MEP Options.

-- If, prior to the occurrence of a change in control, Mr. Jones' employment is terminated by us without cause, due to death, serious illness or disability or by Mr. Jones for good reason, his performance-based MEP Options would stay outstanding for 90 days and remain eligible to vest based on achievement of the applicable performance metrics during such period (subject to limited exceptions). - Mr. Jones' performance-based MEP Options are eligible to vest upon a change in control based on achievement of the applicable performance metrics.
-However, if the Apollo Funds receive non-cash consideration in connection with such change in control, then the Apollo Funds can elect to (i) treat the non-cash consideration as cash consideration (and determine its fair value) and determine the achievement of the performance metrics as of the date of the change in control, in which case the options that do not vest would forfeit, or (ii) not treat the non-cash consideration as such and permit the options to remain outstanding and eligible to vest upon a future measurement date. - With respect to his performance-based MEP Options, if, following the occurrence of a change in control in which the Apollo Funds receive non-cash consideration and do not elect to treat such non-cash consideration as cash consideration for purposes of the measurement date, Mr. Jones' employment is terminated by us without cause, due to his death, serious illness or disability or by Mr. Jones for good reason, the Apollo Funds can elect to either treat the date of termination as a measurement date and determine the fair value of non-cash consideration received in connection with the change in control in order to determine whether the applicable performance metrics had been achieved (in which case the options that do not vest would forfeit) or permit the options to remain outstanding and eligible to vest upon a future measurement date.
+- If, prior to the occurrence of a change in control, Ms. Windham's employment is terminated by us without cause or due to death, serious illness or disability, Ms. Windham's performance-based MEP Options would remain outstanding for 90 days and remain eligible to vest based on achievement of the applicable performance metrics during such period (subject to limited exceptions). - Mr. Windham's performance-based MEP Options are eligible to vest upon a change in control based on achievement of the applicable performance metrics.
+However, if the Apollo Funds receive non-cash consideration in connection with such change in control, then the Apollo Funds can elect to (i) treat the non-cash consideration as cash consideration (and determine its fair value) and determine the achievement of the performance metrics as of the date of the change in control, in which case the options that do not vest would forfeit, or (ii) not treat the non-cash consideration as such and permit the options to remain outstanding eligible to vest upon a future measurement date. - With respect to Ms. Windham's performance-based MEP Options, if, following the occurrence of a change in control in which the Apollo Funds receive non-cash consideration and do not elect to treat such non-cash consideration as cash consideration for purposes of the measurement date, Windham's' employment is terminated by us without cause or due to Windham death, serious illness or disability, the Apollo Funds can elect to either treat the date of termination as a measurement date and determine the fair value of non-cash consideration received in connection with the change in control in order to determine whether the applicable performance metrics had been achieved (in which case the options that do not vest would forfeit) or permit the options to remain outstanding and eligible to vest upon a future measurement date. - Ms. Windham's 2020 time-based RSUs shall immediately vest upon a change in control (as defined in the 2020 Incentive Plan).
+The time-based RSUs shall cease vesting as of the date of Ms. Windham's termination of employment for any reason. - Ms. Windham's 2018 time-based RSUs and performance-based RSUs have the same vesting terms as her MEP Options described above.